Secrets of Civil War Pensions – Part 2

 The Last Widow’s Pension

-The last widow of a Civil War veteran was not entitled to his pension.
+The last widow of a Civil War veteran was not eligible for his pension.